2009 Indian general election: By states and territories

+Reactions

+President of Bharatiya Janata Party, Rajnath Singh conceded defeat on behalf of his party after seeing the trends of vote counting on the day of result.

 Analysis

 This election defied the predictions made by pre-poll predictions and exit polls and resulted in a new mandate for incumbent UPA government.
 According to analysts after the election, many factors can be attributed for a landslide.
 The National Election Study 2009, published in The Hindu newspaper after the election, attributed the victory of the UPA government to the saturation of caste-based identity politics, focus on good governance and BJP's limitations.
 Another factor was the vote-splitting by the Third Front, especially the BSP and MNS in Maharashtra, which resulted in the Indian National Congress gaining many of its seats without getting a majority in the corresponding constituency.

 Formation of the new government

 The President, Pratibha Patil dissolved the 14th Lok Sabha with immediate effect on 18 May.
 Prime Minister Manmohan Singh submitted the resignation of his Council of Ministers to the President, for him to be re-elected as the Prime Minister as well as for a new Council of Ministers to be elected.
 On 19 May, Manmohan Singh and Sonia Gandhi were re-elected as party leader and chairperson respectively of the Congress Parliamentary Party.
 This effectively made him the prime minister-elect of the new government.
 President Pratibha Patil invited Singh to then form the new government on 20 May.
 The new government was sworn in on 22 May.